gowth6m/student-halls-backend/README.md

 ## Description

 This is a backend for the Student Halls project.
 It is a RESTful API that allows users to create, read, update, and delete data from a MongoDB.
 The architecture is a serverless appraoch using Vercel's serverless functions.
-The API is built with Go using Go Gin Gonic and the MongoDB driver.
+The API is built with Go using Gin Gonic and the MongoDB driver.

-## How to run
+## How to run server

 1. Clone the repository
 2. Run `go mod download` to download the dependencies